tobega/tailspin-v0/Notes.md

 - Typestates processor should be able to virtually dispatch to current state ('this' keyword?)
 - Composer failures should contain better error information.
 Partial parsing?
 - Strings should not be comparable in a range match, they should always be compared according to explicit collators.
+- In array selectors, first and last should respond to ::raw

 #### Confusing
 * It is a bit difficult to create generic code handling untyped numbers.
 Perhaps it should be?